akishindev/Publications/kotlin-delegates-in-android.md

 ```
 Here we made a SharedPreferences extension function, that returns an object of an anonymous `ReadWriteProperty` subclass for our delegate.

-The delegate reads property value as `String` from preferences, using provided `key` function for preference key.
+The delegate reads property value as `String` from preferences, using the provided `key` function for preference key.
 By default, the key is a property name, so we don't have to keep and pass any constants.
 At the same time, we still have an option to pass a custom key, if, for instance, we are afraid to run into key collisions inside the preferences, or want to have an explicit access to the key.
 We can also provide default value for the property, in case it is not found in the preferences.

 The delegate also takes care of storing new property value in the preferences, using the same `key` function.